dkchcl/DevOps/Notes/Docker/Dockers.md

 ## Docker:

+**What is Docker?**
+    Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a platform designed to help developers build, share, and run container applications.
+We handle the tedious setup, so you can focus on the code.

 1. Docker is an open-source Centralised Plateform, designed to Create, Deploy and run applications.
 2. Docker uses Container on the host OS to run applications, It allows applications to use the same Linux Kernel as a system on the host Computer, rather than creating a whole Virtual OS.